jonathanchancey/stacks/README.md

 # Stacks - Central repo for everything GitOps

 Hello and welcome to my homelab.
-I use this place to pratice DevOps concepts and for hosting simple functional services at home.
+I use this place to practice DevOps concepts and for hosting simple functional services at home.

 Here you'll find:
 - Terraform and Ansible provisioning for a k3s cluster on Proxmox
-- Kubernetes deployments for essential servies like MetalLB and Mosquitto
+- Kubernetes deployments for essential services like MetalLB and Mosquitto
 - Docker for non-critical applications

 ## General Flow